PathFinder: A unified approach for handling paths in graph query languages: Experimental Evaluation

-Here we test the performance of the query looking for paths between the node \textsf{start} and the node \textsf{end} in the graph of Figure~\ref{fig:diamond}.
-We scale the size of the database by setting $n=10,20,30,\ldots ,100$.
-This allows us to test how the algorithms perform when the number of paths is large, i.e. $2^n$.
+In this experiment, we test the performance of the query looking for paths between the node \textsf{start} and the node \textsf{end} in the graph of Figure~\ref{fig:diamond}.
+We scale the size of the database by setting $n=1,\ldots ,40$.
+This allows us to test how the algorithms perform when the number of paths is large, i.e., $2^n$.
 For each value of $n$ we will look for the first 100,000 results.
-Since all returned paths are shortest, trails, simple paths, and acyclic paths, for brevity we report only on performance considering the \textsf{WALK} restrictor and the \textsf{TRAIL} restrictor.
-This also gives us the opportunity to compare with \sysneo.
+To compare with other engines, we focus on the \WALK restrictor and the \TRAIL restrictor.
+All the other paths modes in \mdb, which is the only system supporting them, have identical performance as in the \TRAIL case, since they are all derivatives of Algorithm~\ref{alg:all}.
+Since SPARQL systems cannot return paths, we exclude them from this experiment.